-Dr. Buck Parker shares his journey of struggling during undergrad to success in medical school.
+Today, Dr. Buck Parker shares his journey from struggling during undergrad to succeeding in medical school.
 Dr. Buck is a general surgeon who specializes in trauma surgery, and he talks about his journey today.
 He also talks about his online course, Secret Study Hacks.
-Listen to his journey

-Not getting good grades in high school, he also just went to college because his parents told him to.
+Not getting good grades in high school, Buck only went to college because his parents told him to.
 He didn’t think he’d do well.
-He was a Biology major, but he didn’t really believe in himself.
-He was just partying and he barely went to class.
+He was a biology major, but he didn’t really believe in himself.
+He was just partying, and he barely went to class.

-It was during his second semester that he got a 1.7 and his parents told him they weren’t sure if they’d still shoulder college.
+It was during his second semester that he got a 1.7 GPA and his parents told him they weren’t sure if they’d continue to shoulder his college expenses.
 After failing chemistry, he knew he had to do something.
 So he started studying in organic chemistry, but he admits not to have done it right.
-Obviously, he still wasn’t doing well in the tests.
+Obviously, he still wasn’t doing well on the tests.

 [09:45] The Culture of Studying

 The counselors at college that he approached totally brushed him off when he asked about medical school.
-But Buck had a family friend from India and he talked with him one time.
-He told him he could go to any school outside of the U.S. as long as he comes back and that he’s eligible to get a residency.
-True enough, he did just go to any school outside of the U.S. But looking back now, he wished he could have researched a bit more and found a better school.
-There are programs though in the Caribbean that are very strong.
+But Buck had a family friend from India.
+That family friend told Buck he could go to any school outside of the U.S. as long as he comes back, and he’d be eligible to get a residency.

-There’s data that shows form a psychology standpoint that if you have a plan B, you’re less likely to put everything into your plan A. With Buck, he didn’t have any plan B and stuck with Plan A the whole time.
-He put his effort all into that.
+There’s data that shows form a psychology standpoint that if you have a plan B, you’re less likely to put everything into your plan A. With Buck, he didn’t have any Plan B, and he stuck with Plan A the whole time.
+He put all of his efforts into that.

-Buck thinks the reason people ask you for a backup plan is they want you to be okay.
+Buck thinks the reason people ask you for a backup plan is that they want you to be okay.
 But what they don’t realize is by doing that, you’re sabotaging the person.
 They want you to be safe, but they’re actually sabotaging you.The most unsafe thing you can do is go after something you don't want.
 You're guaranteed to be miserable.Click To Tweet

-But as for the big chunks like studying every day and reading before the class, or getting some information and repeating it and doing some association in your mind—all those things were premed strategies that Buck took into medical school.
+But as for the big strategies like studying every day, reading before class, or making some associations in your mind—all those things were premed strategies that Buck took into medical school.
 All he had to do was refine what he did for medical school.

 [22:27] The Biggest Study Mistakes Students Make

-With Secret Study Hacks, Buck’s goal is to inculcate in the belief of students that it’s possible.
-A lot of students he has talked with were speaking as if it wasn’t possible.
-So first portion, step one is a change of mindset.
+With Secret Study Hacks, Buck’s goal is to inculcate in students the belief that it’s possible.
+A lot of students he talked with were speaking as if it wasn’t possible.
+So the first step is a change of mindset.

-Next, figure out the actions and how you can get yourself to do that even if you don’t want to do that.
+Next, figure out how you can get yourself to do that even if you don’t want to do that.
 Again, think about how you’re going to fix your mindset.
-It’s like hacking your thoughts and emotions by “hacking” them so you’ll be able to complete your task with less pain.
+Hack your thoughts and emotions so you’ll be able to complete the needed tasks with less pain.

 [31:14] Secret Study Hacks: Motivation and Environment

-Lastly, the third piece of this is your environment and how your environment affects what you do, how you make decisions, how you study, and how can hack your brain in a performance sense.
-Buck says that nutrition has a lot to do with that and the things around you as well.
+Lastly, your environment affects how you make decisions, how you study, and how can hack your brain in a performance sense.
+Buck says Nutrition has a lot to do with that, and your surroundings play a role, as well.

 [32:20] Resources for Mindset Change

-Buck recommends the book, The Power of Habit by Charles Duhigg.
-He thought that had he known about it before then he would have been able to set up so many more things to help himself, especially during residency, which for him was really hard.
-If he understood how his brain worked a little bit better, he would have set some habits for himself that he didn’t have to go astray so many times.
+Dr. Buck recommends the book The Power of Habit by Charles Duhigg.
+Buck says if he had known about it earlier, he could have set up much better habits for himself during residency, which was really hard for him.
+If he understood how his brain worked a little bit better, he wouldn’t have had to go astray so many times.

 Anybody with an average IQ can go into medicine.
-He was in a position he didn’t think he was smart enough.
-But he learned that it’s not so much about that.
-Instead, it takes dedication and the right kind of tools to pursue medicine.
+Buck was in a position where he didn’t think he was smart enough to go into medicine, but he learned that it’s not really about that.
+It takes dedication and the right strategies to pursue medicine.
 Anybody can do it.
 But you have to be able to study correctly first.
 Stay motivated and have a purpose.

-[34:23] Review About the Secret Study Hacks Course
+[34:23] Review of Buck Parker’s Secret Study Hacks Course

 Buck gave me free access to his course.
-When you sign up for my link I get an affiliate commission.
-But let me do a quick review about the course.
+Let me do a quick review of the course.
 So you will find some videos on the site and you will notice how Buck breaks down everything he has learned about studying.
 You’re paying to expedite the process of reading all the books he has read and learning the takeaways he has learned.
-Most importantly, you can put those into practice.
-So he’s taking all the things he has learned and combining that with the knowledge he has gained from the books.
-He’s breaking down all of that information and that’s given to you in a video format to help you expedite the process of learning how to study.

 The great thing about Secret Study Hacks is that they’re all condensed into a course that Buck has put together for you.
-At the time of this recording, the program costs $97/year and with that, you get access to the course and some other add-ons and bonuses including weekly live calls with Buck and a membership to their Facebook group.
+At the time of this recording, the program costs $97/year, and with that, you get access to the course and some other add-ons and bonuses including weekly live calls with Buck and a membership to their Facebook group.

 Go to medicalschoolhq.net/studyhacks to sign up for Buck’s program.